TiedemannLab/sciCNV/README.md

 Col_Sum <- t(as.numeric(colSums(raw.data2)))
 ```

-***
 ## Quality control

-### Reading UMI and mitochondrial gene expressions associated to the data

-Inserting number of UMIs (nUMIs) and transcription values of mitochondrial genes, we
-calculate the percentage of mitochondrial levels and remove cells with a higher
-expression of mitochondrial gene in comparison to a threshold.
+### Total transcript count and mitochondrial transcript count per cell

+The total number of transcripts with unique molecular identifiers (nUMIs) per cell is calculated, together with the fraction of transcripts from mitochondrial genes.

 ```
 nUMI <- t(as.numeric(colSums(raw.data2)))